LinuxCommandLibrary

 copy

-Show a table listing known EXIF tags and whether each one exists in an image
+Show table listing known EXIF tags

-$ exif [[-l|--list-tags]] --no-fixup [path/to/image.jpg]
+$ exif [-l|--list-tags] --no-fixup [path/to/image.jpg]

 copy

-Extract the image thumbnail into a separate file
+Extract thumbnail to file

-$ exif [[-e|--extract-thumbnail]] [[-o|--output]] [path/to/thumbnail.jpg] [path/to/image.jpg]
+$ exif [-e|--extract-thumbnail] [-o|--output] [path/to/thumbnail.jpg] [path/to/image.jpg]

 copy

-Show the raw contents of the "Model" tag in the given image
+Show raw contents of a tag

-$ exif --ifd [0] [[-t|--tag]] "Model" [[-m|--machine-readable]] [path/to/image.jpg]
+$ exif --ifd [0] [-t|--tag] "[Model]" [-m|--machine-readable] [path/to/image.jpg]

 copy

-$ exif [[-o|--output]] [path/to/new.jpg] --ifd [0] [[-t|--tag]] "Artist" --set-value "John Smith" --no-fixup [path/to/image.jpg]
+$ exif [-o|--output] [path/to/new.jpg] --ifd [0] [-t|--tag] "[Artist]" --set-value "[John Smith]" --no-fixup [path/to/image.jpg]

 copy